Fish + Food = Science of Aquaponics *

 |Safety||Use caution when using drills and power tools.
 Be sure to wear safety goggles.
 Adult supervision is required.|

 Aquaponics combines hydroponics with aquaculture.
 Hydroponics is the science of growing plants without soil in nutrient-rich water.
 The nutrients are exactly tailored to nourish and meet the growth requirements of the plants.
-Plants need nitrogen, phosphorus, potassium, and a variety of micronutrients to thrive.
-Normally, in a hydroponics system, synthetic fertilizers added to the water provide all of these essential nutrients.
-Aquaculture is the breeding and farming of aquatic organisms, such as fish, crustaceans, and aquatic plants, usually for human consumption.
+Plants need nitrogen, phosphorus, potassium, and a variety of other micronutrients to thrive.
+Normally, in a hydroponics system, synthetic (manufactured) fertilizers added to the water provide these essential nutrients.
+Aquaculture is the breeding and farming of aquatic organisms, such as fish, shellfish, and aquatic plants, usually for human consumption.

 What are some advantages of growing food in an aquaponics system?
 First, it is efficient, producing from one system both food with high protein content (fish) and food with vitamins and minerals (vegetables).
 Second, aquaponics is mostly a closed system regarding water consumption, because it uses recirculating water.
 This means it uses minimal water and can be set up in arid areas that don't have plentiful water.
 All that is required is food for the fish.
 Finally, aquaponics is a model for sustainable food production because it integrates hydroponics and aquaculture, meaning that it recycles all of the materials it uses.
-This is good for our environment because instead of feces-filled water being dumped into our water system and causing problems downstream, it is used to grow plants, is subsequently cleaned, and then recirculated through the fish tanks.
+This success story from Pentair, a manufacturer of commercial solutions for aquaponics, shows pictures and data detailing the sustainability of two aquaponic farms.

 Cite This Page